1 Name of Medicine

 Uncommon: Hypersensitivity reactions with urticaria and pruritus.

-Very rare: severe hypersensitivity reactions.
-Symptoms could be facial, tongue and larynx, swelling, dyspnoea, apnoea, tachycardia, hypotension, (anaphylaxis, angioedema or severe shock - syndrome may be characterised by abdominal pain, fever, shivering, nausea and vomiting.
+Rare: Anaphylactic reaction.
+Symptoms could be facial, tongue and larynx, swelling, dyspnoea, apnoea, tachycardia, hypotension, (anaphylaxis, angioedema or severe shock).
+This may be characterised by abdominal pain, fever, shivering, nausea and vomiting.
 Exacerbation of asthma and bronchospasm.

 Hepatotoxicity and aseptic meningitis which occur less frequently may also be hypersensitivity reactions.